SummerOfCode2025/.github/profile/README.md

-# 🌟 Welcome to Our Tech Playground! 🚀
+# 🌟 Welcome to The Summer of Code 2025 Tech Playground! 🚀

-Hey there, future tech superstars! 👋 Welcome to our organization's GitHub profile.
+Hey there, future tech superstars! 👋 Welcome to the GitHub profile for this summer's work.
 We're excited to have you join us on this amazing journey through the world of modern development.
 Whether you're a summer intern or just curious about our tech stack, you're in the right place!

 ## 🎯 What We're All About